+After suffering major setbacks, Chevron’s massive Big Foot project finally achieved first oil last November in the US Gulf of Mexico.
+With the setbacks in the rear-view mirror, project personnel spoke about the challenges.
 Air Products, BHGE, Norsafe, and Sofec won contracts for Eni’s Coral South FLNG project in Mozambique.
 A routine maintenance project became more complicated when an ROV inspection exposed unexpected trenching that reduced the holding capacity of the system.
 As many platforms begin to produce beyond their design life, maintenance of mooring systems becomes more critical.
-With redundancies in place, operators may be unaware of initial failures, which can have major consequences if another failure occurs.

 With the purchase, the growing, privately-held Chrysaor Holdings will expand its UK North Sea production to 185,000 BOE/D. The state-run offshore company has found a gas and condensate field that holds an estimated 250 million BOE.
 The latest example of the offshore sector's march toward automated wellbore construction will take shape later this year in the North Sea.
 Just 2 months after issuing more than a hundred licenses, the Oil and Gas Authority begins the process again for a whole new set of blocks.
 The company announced it would “initiate the process” of marketing its UK Central North Sea fields as part of a portfolio review.

 For successful floating mobile offshore drilling unit (MODU) operations, proper marine riser and mooring equipment and their management are critical.
 When dealing with MODU operations, there are two types of stationkeeping systems, spread mooring and DP.
 The vast majority of floating MODUs are equipped with spread-mooring systems.
 Some have a limited amount of dynamic thruster assist to their spread-mooring system.
 Almost all of today's semi and drillship MODUs have an eight-point mooring system consisting of anchor chain, wire rope, or a combination.